Monday, September 28, 2015

 And talk to Asian-American advocacy groups, to have the proper sensitivity to the native Korean characters, and show those characters who do not react well to them, such as Frank, getting their proper comeuppances.

-And talk to them about who should play Nurse Kellye, and give her an expanded role -- as the Season 11 premiere suggested, maybe she would be the right woman for Hawkeye in the end.
-After all, she's not a classic pinup girl, but she's nice, intelligent, a very good nurse, and, in her own words, she happens to be cute as hell!
+And talk to them about who should play Nurse Kellye, and give her an expanded role -- as the Season 11 premiere "Hey, Look Me Over" suggested, maybe she would be the right woman for Hawkeye in the end.
+After all, she's not a classic pinup girl, but she's no R-A-G-G-M-O-P-P ragmop.
+She's nice, intelligent, a very good nurse, and, in her own words, "I happen to be cute as hell!"
 It would also show that Hawkeye really has learned his lesson about women.

 So, if I were writing it, what would I have happen to the main characters, over the rest of their lives, spelled out over the 5th and final season?